Iris for aviation

 Currently, aircraft are tracked by radar when over land and in coastal areas, and pilots communicate with Air Traffic Control (ATC) by voice, over radio frequency.
 These channels are congested, and with the projected doubling of aircraft in Europe’s airspace by 2035, are expected to reach capacity within the next decade.
 Delays and cancellations are already common due to congested air traffic, causing frequent bottlenecks at airports.
 If this trend continues, ATC will need to contend with more and more aircraft but with no more capacity to communicate with them, resulting in aircraft needing to circle airports, remain grounded and take longer routes as they wait to communicate with ATC.

 Iris will relieve pressure on these terrestrial channels by supplementing them with digital text for position reports, clearances and runway conditions, sent and received between pilots and ATC by satellites to terminals in the cockpit and the flight control facility.
-This method is faster, more accurate and more efficient that spoken communications over crowded radio frequencies.
+This method is faster, more accurate and more efficient than spoken communications over crowded radio frequencies.

 Iris will implement these improvements under the Single European Sky ATM Research (SESAR) programme, which promises to boost efficiency, capacity and performance of ATM worldwide.
 Iris will provide the satcoms technology for this programme.

 Iris is also designed to enable initial ‘4D’ trajectories, pinpointing an aircraft in four dimensions: latitude, longitude, altitude and time, which is one of the major concepts defined in SESAR.